 Option Greeks Explained

-Delta, Vega, Theta, and Gama – No…Those aren’t the names of a trading fraternity.
+Delta, Vega, Theta, and Gamma – No…Those aren’t the names of a trading fraternity.
 These streaming numbers on your options chart aren’t random; they are important symbols known as the Greeks.
 These formulas are essential to all option traders, whether they realize it or not.
 “The Greek alphabet measures an option contracts price, time, and implied volatility.”
-Option Greeks Explained is a high-level overview of option Geeks and the role they play for options traders.
+Greek options explained is a high-level overview of option Geeks and the role they play for options traders.

 Before you feel overwhelmed, rest assured that you won’t have to learn an entirely new language.
 However, there are four specific Greek symbols that you will need to remember, as they are essential to every option contract.
 The Greeks are critical as they help traders recognize the risk associated with any options trade.
 A basic understanding of the Greeks will help a trader become more knowledgeable and make better trading decisions.

 An option is a contract that gives you the right to buy or sell a financial product at an agreed-upon price, known as the strike price, for a specific period of time.
 The option’s value is “derived” from the underlying asset or stock.
 When you trade options contracts, you are buying or selling a contract that represents the potential of the underlying stock rather than the stock itself.
 Typical stock option contracts cover 100 shares of an underlying stock.
 Traders use the Greeks to measure the external variables that move an option contract’s price.

-There are four primary Greek risk measurements known as an option Delta, Theta, Vega, and, Gama.
+There are four primary Greek risk measurements known as an option Delta, Theta, Vega, and, Gamma.
 If you’ve been in the Simpler Trading Options Room, you’ll hear the Greeks referred to regularly.

 This short introduction to options Greeks will allow us to accurately assess what might happen to the price of an option when the market moves: